 The owner of the property is obliged to insure the building and may choose to insure any contents that may be let with the property belonging them.
 Any insurance policy that covers any contents belonging to the landlord will not extend to cover any of your possessions or contents.

 You will be responsible for insuring your own possessions and contents.
-To get a quick quote for a great deal try GET A TENANTS CONTENTS INSURANCE QUOTE
+Get a quick quote for a great deal from our partner Bode Insurance Solutions here.

 If Hose Rhodes Dickson is instructed to co-ordinate repairs and maintenance on behalf of the landlord you will be advised as such at the beginning of your tenancy.
-You should report breakdowns and maintenance to Hose Rhodes Dickson’s dedicated repairs and maintenance department by emailing; email@example.com or call; 01983 565658 option 3.
+You should report breakdowns and maintenance via our report and repair system here.

 You will be given your landlord’s contact details to report breakdowns and maintenance.